isaac3597/alx-low_level_programming/README.md

-Learning about the new C programming
+README.md file for the descriptions of the C program files